Empirical Framework for Cournot Oligopoly with Private Information: Estimation Results

 \section{Estimation Results}

 In this section, we present the estimation results.
 First, we discuss the results from k-means clustering \cite[e.g.,][]{CoatesNg2012} to group countries into similar types based on the average and the standard deviation of their production.
-Second, we estimate the model parameters under the assumption that countries that belong to the same group have the same distribution of private costs: it follows from Lemma 1 that countries with the same distribution of private shocks will have symmetric strategies.
+Second, we estimate the model parameters assuming that countries that belong to the same group have the same distribution of private costs: it follows from Lemma \ref{lem:strategies} that countries with the same distribution of private shocks will have symmetric strategies.
 Third, in a counterfactual exercise, we determine the effect of firms sharing information about their costs on consumer surplus.

-{\bf k-means Clustering.} Given our data and sample size (Figure \ref{fig:rawoutput}), we divide countries into groups.
-For instance, it is reasonable to assume that relatively larger producers such as the U.S., Saudi Arabia, and Russia have different production costs than some other smaller producers such as Libya and Venezuela.
+We assume that the private cost distributions are common knowledge.
+However, knowledge of these distributions is based on countries' geological information (e.g., nature and size of the reserves) and extraction technologies.
+Thus countries may have similar technologies and thus have symmetric cost distributions.\footnote{ Countries may strategically announce their reserves or other features of their extraction technologies, say, to influence competitors' beliefs about them.
+For our empirical analysis, we assume that for reasons exogenous to our model, countries know each others' cost distributions, and those cost innovations are independent and identically distributed across months.} To capture this feature, and in light of our sample size (Figure \ref{fig:rawoutput}), we divide countries into finite groups.
+For instance, it is reasonable to assume that larger producers such as the U.S., Saudi Arabia, and Russia have different production costs than smaller producers such as Libya and Venezuela.
+Similarly, countries in similar geography are likely to have symmetric costs.

+To this end, we first apply the unsupervised k-means clustering based on averages and standard deviations of the de-trended productions to classify countries with similar production.
+Then, given that classification, we further classify countries to belong to similar geographic areas.